 •Socialization is crucial during the first 9 months of Puppy’s life and it should continue on a regular basis after this time.

 •Take your dog to different parks.
 Don’t just stick to your neighbourhood park.
 If you live in North Vancouver, you can drive to hundreds of public dog parks.
-You can walk on leash or off leash your dog, as long as they are trained both on leash and off-leashed.
+You can walk on a leash or off-leash your dog, as long as they are trained both on a leash and off-leashed.

 • Don’t take the favourite toy or ball of your dog when going to the parks.
 Let your dog play and socialize with other dogs rather than its favourite toy.
 The toy can be played at home.

-•Enroll your dog in a dog daycare/playcare that allows all kinds and sizes of balanced dogs to socialize with each other along with activities rather than just giving a basic daily cares.
+•Enrol your dog in a dog daycare/playcare that allows all kinds and sizes of balanced dogs to socialize with each other along with activities rather than just giving basic daily care.

 •Invite dog friends to your place or go to theirs for birthday parties and such.

 • Attend dog-related events such as agility or flyball trials, pet store demos, pet fairs to let your dog socialize with other dogs and people.

 • Sign up for an obedience class.
 It is never too late to work on or refresh your dog’s obedience skills.